-- Providing students with bespoke educational pathways that lead to qualification opportunities at a suitable level for the student. - The curriculum will be delivered in a logical sequence to ensure students acquire sound knowledge, skills and understanding before moving on to new material.
-Medium term plans are designed to be ambitious, build on prior learning, establish links that embed knowledge in students' long term memory and outline end goals for any current unit of work. - Teachers will continue to use assessment effectively to plan sequences of learning linked to both academic and vocational pathways, which are differentiated to meet the needs of individual students; to provide feedback to students in lessons and to move their learning forward to the next stage. - Providing an English curriculum focused on the teaching of reading, writing, basic skills including spelling, punctuation and grammar and apply these to real life situations in preparation for adulthood. - Providing a Mathematics curriculum focused on the teaching of number, addition and subtraction, multiplication and division, fractions, measurement, geometry, problem solving and statistics and apply these to real life situations in preparation for adulthood. - Students are provided with work-related activities and work experience opportunities. - The sixth form, organise and lead whole school events which will involve and embed key skills such as leadership, team work, organisation, budgeting and independence, allowing knowledge to be transferred to long-term memory.
+- Provide students with two clear educational pathways: vocational and academic, that lead to qualification opportunities at a suitable level for the student. - Curriculum mapping is organised in a logical sequence of learning to ensure students acquire sound knowledge, skills and understanding before moving on to new material.
+Medium term plans are designed to be ambitious, build on prior learning, establish links that embed knowledge in students' long term memory and outline end goals for any current unit of work. - Teachers will continue to use assessment effectively to plan sequences of learning linked to both academic and vocational pathways, which are differentiated to meet the needs of individual students; to provide feedback to students in lessons and to move their learning forward to the next stage. - Providing a vocational pathway that focuses on functional skills English and Mathematics, a Vocational BTEC qualification, life skills and independent living programme designed to be personalised to each individual. - Providing an academic pathway that allows Post-16 students of higher ability to access/continue with GCSE Mathematics and English, alongside other qualifications. - Providing an English curriculum focused on the teaching of reading, writing, basic skills including spelling, punctuation and grammar and apply these to real life situations in preparation for adulthood. - Providing a Mathematics curriculum focused on the teaching of number, addition and subtraction, multiplication and division, fractions, measurement, geometry, problem solving and statistics and apply these to real life situations in preparation for adulthood. - Students have a life skills, travel training, independent living and preparation for adulthood afternoon every week as part of their curriculum. - Students are provided with work-related activities and work experience opportunities. - The sixth form, organise and lead whole school events which will involve and embed key skills such as leadership, team work, organisation, budgeting and independence, allowing knowledge to be transferred to long-term memory.

-Personal Development at New Elizabethan School
+Personal Development at Grateley House School

-At New Elizabethan school we see personal development as a key component of students' future success.
+At Grateley House, we place as much emphasis in the academic achievements of our students as we do in their personal development.
+We see personal development as a key component of students' future success.
 Skills such as communication, interaction and socialising are essential life skills that our curriculum aims to develop as students move through their educational journey.